chinchalinchin/being-and-death/01_death.md

 1. If, in the analysis of Death, we are not seeking a phenomology of Death, a personal experience of Death, then what is it we are seeking?
 What do we hope to achieve?

-2. How do we bring to our attention the implicit ontological relation that binds us to the non-Being of Death versus the non-Being that `factically` preceded our Being, i.e. Death vs. Prebirth, without narrowing the scope of Death to indicate exactly that one type of non-Being and not the other?
+2. How do we bring to our attention the implicit ontological relation that binds us to the non-Being of Death versus the non-Being that `factically` preceded our Being, i.e. Death vs. Pre-Birth, without narrowing the scope of Death to indicate exactly that one type of non-Being and not the other?

 3. What is lacking in our current definition of Death that would broaden its scope to include the category of phenomenon here termed _the Death of the Other_, whose addition would also not lead to the loss of focus on the object of inquiry, i.e. how we understand Death as it relates to Being?

-Let us in turn dwell on each question and see where it leads, if anywhere at all, which does not seem likely given the strange dialectic so far traversed.
+Let us in turn dwell on each question and how it relates back to the objection that our definition of Death does not include the Other.

 ### Phenomenology of Death

 To the first point: If the assumption of the general unknowability of Death is granted, this would seem necessarily to lead to the exclusion of the possibilty of a _phenomonology of Death_.
 How can we bring into Being and experience that which cannot be known?
 Indeed, if Death is unknowable, how do we know it hasn't already occurred?
-This is the purest form of `solipsism`, a species of thought whose derivative forms will inhabit the remainder of this work: that we ourselves as Beings have no way of knowing if we have already died.[^7]
+This is the purest form of `solipsism`, a species of thought whose derivative forms will inhabit the remainder of this work: that we ourselves as Beings have no way of knowing if we already dead.[^7] [^8]

 Following this solipsistic train of thought to its destination, we must reason there is no basis for assuming Being should be any different than Nothing, for we cannot get to the other side of Nothing in order to check.
 It follows we therefore have no basis for saying: if Death is Nothing (<sup><sub>in the _phenomenal_ sense</sub></sup>), then Death should preclude Being.
 The conclusion we then draw is the mutually exclusion of Death and Being is not a relation of necessity, but incidence, and it could as well be the case the opposite is true.
 We cannot expunge this overlap from `solipsism`.
 What resides in this strange overlap of Being and Death, if not the _phenomenology of Death_?
-The problem `solipsism` wished to disperse emerges from the dust, like the eternal phoenix [^8]
+The problem `solipsism` wished to disperse emerges from the dust, like the eternal phoenix [^9]

 We shall return to the [topic of unknowability](#a-godelian-counterargument) later on and discuss it in more detail.
 We must remark, at this point, however, that unknowability is like a disease, passing from host to host, rendering all that it touches weak and unable to withstand the force of inspection.
 The analogy of disease falters, however, for there exists no disease which infects itself or possesses its own cure.

-_Knowability_ as a relation when applied to _unknowability_ as an object yields back to us the existence of possibilty[^9].
+_Knowability_ as a relation when applied to _unknowability_ as an object yields back to us the existence of possibilty[^10].
 In other words, "_if you tried to doubt everything you would not get as far as doubting anything.
-The game of doubting itself presupposes certainty_"[^10].
+The game of doubting itself presupposes certainty_"[^11].
 If a thing is unknowable, then there exists a recursion of knowability that attaches itself through necessity to the nodes of unknowability, because one cannot approach _unknowability_ without thereby coming to know _of_ it.
 In this way, we form the chain of propositions:

 - Death is unknowable.
 - "_Death is unknowable_" is knowable.